top of page

 How to Make a Planning Application

 Moving on, now that you understand the basics of why there is such a thing as planning permission, it is equally as important that you understand how best to get planning permission if you need it, and what hurdles you will have to clear to achieve the consents that you need.
 If for whatever reason you need planning permission, the first stage will be for you to make a formal application to the local planning authority.
-At a very basic level, the local planning authority will require you to fill out an application form detailing your proposals; it will also require you to submit plans of your existing land or property together with details of your proposed development works, a statement of ownership, a location plan and the appropriate planning fee.
+At a very basic level, the local planning authority will require you to fill out an application form detailing your proposals; it will also require you to submit plans of your existing land or property together with details of your proposed development works, a statement of ownership, digital mapping, and the appropriate planning fee.
 If you are unsure how best to go about submitting your planning application, rather than guessing and potentially wasting everyone’s time and money, you should research the process thoroughly, and if need be, contact the local planning authority for advice on how best to approach the submission of your application.

+Conservation areas follow a similar path with regards planning permission, but again, the process is a little stricter and there is usually an additional application form that will need to be completed.
 A design and access statement will also be required.
 For conservation areas, because preservation of the character of the local area is top of the agenda for the planning authority, you may find that you have to provide reports from the council that clearly state that your proposal does not affect traffic or residents already in the area.

 How we can help

 We’ve had great experience in dealing with property Development and can formulate an application and provide all the necessary information and drawings requited and will work with the Local Planning Authority to ensure a successful outcome.
-Please CONTACT US for a free no obligation consultation.
+Please contact us for a free no obligation consultation.

 Property Maintenace

-At En-Plan we have a wealth of expericen in dealing with prorerty maiantenance and any associetd Planning or Building Regulations matters that may arise.
+At En-Plan we have a wealth of expericen in dealing with prorerty maiantenance and any associated Planning or Building Regulations matters that may arise.
 This is especially pertinent when dealing with a Listed Building as there are tighter controls on works affecting the fabric of the building.

+En-Plan are currently working alongside Millmai Property Solutions to improve the aesthetic of the hall with an extensive schedule of works aimed at bringing the hall up to it's former glory.
 The hall itself was part of the psychiatric estate alongside Shelton Hospital located in Shrewsbury, Shropshire.
 Originally named the Shropshire and Montgomeryshire County Asylum, it was later renamed Shelton Hospital.
 The hospital opened in the mid-1800s and operated for over a century before its closure.
 The site had a rich history, and like many old asylums, its approach to psychiatric care evolved over time.
 With advancements in psychiatric medicine and care in the latter part of the 20th century, many of these old asylums, including Shelton, were eventually closed. he site of the former Shelton Hospital has since been redeveloped for different purposes.

 With this in mind wee have been appointed as Property Maintenance Consultants at Oxon Hall in Shrewsburty, where we have been advising on matters concernig the ongoing mainatenance fo the Hall and a a schedule of works to enhance the character and setting of this Listed Building.

 The hall istelf was orginaly constructed and used as a small country house, and latterly as a hospital, prior to conversion to residential use by Shropshire homes in 2000.
 The hall has a two-span slate roof.
 Oxon Hall; has three storeys and attic over basement to front, and two storeys to rear with two more modern wings added to the rear.
+As the property is a heritage asset it is important to preserve the fabric of the building.

 Photographs of Oxon Hall in Shrewsbury: